theturnout/court-data-pipeline/README.md

 2. Webpages to be scraped are provided to the script by passing a CSV file as an argument when executing the `.py` file.
 The location of the CSV file does not matter as long as the path in the argument is valid.
 Execute the following command to run the script.

-`pipenv run python scraper.py "./data/sites/websites.csv"`

-3. Execute the validation script with the following command.

-`pipenv run python validator.py`

-4. Import the validated JSON files with the following command.

-`pipenv run python db-importer.py`
+`pipenv run python cd_pipeline.py ./data/sites/websites.csv`

+Scripts are now executed through `cd_pipeline.py`.
+Though the scripts in the `scripts` folder can be run individually, it is not recommended.

-For development purposes, a Jupyter Notebook is also included in the repo. **This is for development only** and the `.py` scripts should be used as the default methods of interacting with the pipeline.
-While all files should be kept in parity, the `.py` scripts always supersede the notebook.
+For development purposes, a Jupyter Notebook is also included in the repo. **This is for development only** and the `cd_pipeline.py` script should be used as the default method of interacting with the pipeline.
+While all files should be kept in parity, the `.py` scripts always supersede the notebooks.

 The `.ipynb` file is located in the `scripts/` directory.
 To view the notebook, start a Jupyter server with the commands below and navigate to localhost in a browser window.
 This should be done within the virtual environment.